1.0 Recap

 in Physics; a dot.

-For the purposes of Physics, the point is nothing more than a hypothetical subset of objects, conceptually, a
+For the purposes of Physics, the point is nothing more than a hypothetical subset of objects, conceptually,

-easy to 'define' as any other object.
+just as easy to 'define' as any other object.
 There is nothing special about a point that would warrant the

-mathematicians to condemn it to anonymity or to spend 3000 years of research on it only to tell you that they
+mathematicians to condemn it to anonymity or to spend 3000 years of research on it only to tell you that

-even talking about an object or about Geometry.
+not even talking about an object or about Geometry.

 3.0 Is this 'definition' useful, Bill?

 The idiot of Mathematics now asks whether this 'definition' of mine is useful.
-What is the purpose of defining
+What is the purpose of

-the word point in such a way that makes it irrelevant?
+defining the word point in such a way that makes it irrelevant?

-I am terribly sorry if this definition disappoints the mathematicians and doesn't meet their expectations, but in
+I am terribly sorry if this definition disappoints the mathematicians and doesn't meet their expectations,

-brainstorm one they can and then proceed to use it consistently.
-If the mathematician is referring to a location,
+they should brainstorm one they can and then proceed to use it consistently.
+If the mathematician is

-he should call it a location so as to avoid misleading the jurors, and not say 'point', insinuate a 'dot', and talk
+referring to a location, he should call it a location so as to avoid misleading the jurors, and not say 'point',

-about 'locations' and 'ordered pairs' for the rest of the presentation.
-And finally, if every mathematician on
+insinuate a 'dot', and talk about 'locations' and 'ordered pairs' for the rest of the presentation.
+And finally,

-Earth, living or dead, were to vote against my method of 'defining' this most crucial of geometric figures on
+if every mathematician on Earth, living or dead, were to vote against my method of 'defining' this most

-which Relativity, Quantum, and String Theories rest, it does not change the fact that a point is nothing but a
+crucial of geometric figures on which Relativity, Quantum, and String Theories rest, it does not change

 4.0 This is your personal version of a dot

 The stupid idiot of Mathematics attempts to make one last stand.
-He tells you now that these arguments are
+He tells you now that these arguments

-personal version.
+simply my personal version.

 Again, they miss the 'point'!
 This is not my version of a point.
 This is what a point is for the purposes of